Ardian (company): History

 In 2013, Axa Private Equity announced that it had completed its spin-off from the Axa Group and finished the renaiming of the firm to Ardian.
 Per the terms of the deal, Axa Group retained ownership of 23% of the firm, management and employees owned 46%, and the remaining 31% was held by French family offices and institutions.
 In 2013, 85% of employees were shareholders.
 In 2013, Private Equity International ranked Ardian in the largest private equity firms by PE capital raised and named it Company of the Year 2013 in France.

 In 2015, the firm opened an office in Madrid, Spain.
 On 7 September 2015, it announced the launch of Ardian Real Estate, dedicated to investment in non-residential properties in Europe.
 On 7 October 2015, it opened an office in San Francisco, USA, In 2016, Ardian celebrated the company's 20th anniversary with a major expansion plan, targeting North America for their next phase of growth.
 In the following three years, they launched North American Buyout and Infrastructure funds, expanded in Asia with offices in Tokyo and Seoul, and opened their first South American office in Santiago.

 In 2017, Ardian opened an office in Tokyo, Japan.

 In 2020, Ardian bought PRGX as founding investor, Gombault, left the company.

 In April 2021, Ardian raised €7.5 billion for LBO acquisitions in Europe and the United States.
 In October of the same year, Ardian, along with the FiveT Hydrogen platform, announced the launch of the Hy24 investment fund.

 In 2022 Ardian bought Míla, Iceland’s largest telecom infrastructure company.

 In 2023, Ardian opened office in Abu Dhabi, UAE, marking the 16th country with an office worldwide.
 In 2023, Ardian's 1,050 staff were responsible for $150bn of assets, including the acquisition of a 15% stake in Heathrow Airport Holdings from Ferrovial.

 In March 2024, it was announced Ardian had completed the acquisition of Digital 9 Infrastructure's entire stake in the UK-based data centre platform, Verne Global, in a deal worth up to £450 million.

 On 15 December 2024, it was reported that Ardian and Public Investment Fund of Saudi Arabia have successfully acquired 22.6% and 15% respectively of stakes in Heathrow Airport for a combined US$4.12 billion from Ferrovial and some shareholders in FGP TopCo.

+In October 2025, Ardian acquired Irish energy company Energia Group in a deal estimated at more than €2.5 billion.

-Investment Activities
+Investment activities

 The company operates on five business segments: